irmen/prog8/docs/source/programming.rst

     There must be a way to tell the compiler which variables you require to be in Zeropage:
     ``zeropage`` modifier keyword on vardecl perhaps?

-    option to omit the array size on the vardecl if an initialization array value is given?

 Variables that represent CPU hardware registers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^